jeanwsr/mokit-doc-mdbook/src/chap2-2.md

 conda activate mokit-py39
 conda install mokit -c mokit
 ```
-If you have no access to network, but still don't want to compile MOKIT manually,
-you can try options in [Section 2.2.2](#222-pre-built-linux-executables-and-libraries).
+If you have no access to network, but still do not want to compile MOKIT manually, you can try options in [Section 2.2.2](#222-pre-built-linux-executables-and-libraries).

 #### Update MOKIT with conda